 Left means cheaper relative valuation.
 Higher means stronger structure.

-GALD.SW still looks cheaper, even though Brown & Brown, Inc. remains structurally stronger.
+GALD.SW is cheaper, but Brown & Brown, Inc. is still stronger.

 Valuation position uses peer-relative PE percentile (idx_pct_pe) where available.